Information about Manila

 Manila is the bustling capital of the Philippines, making it the center of commerce, culture, and government in the entire country.
 It also serves as the gateway for local and international travelers, with its major airport terminals and busy seaports serving many trips from within and outside of the country.

-Before we get into the details of how best to explore this country’s capital, it is essential to know that Manila can mean two ways.
+It is essential to know that Manila can mean two ways.
 First, it can mean the City of Manila, which is made up of 16 administrative districts.
 It is also referred to as “Old Manila” by many locals.
-Second, Manila may mean the National Capital Region (NCR) or Metro Manila, made up of several cities such as Manila City, Makati, Quezon City, Pasay, and Taguig, among others.
-This article tackles not just the City of Manila, but Metro Manila as a whole.
+Second, Manila may mean the National Capital Region (NCR) or Metro Manila, made up of several cities such as Manila, Makati, Quezon City, Pasay, and Taguig, among others.
+This tackles not just the City of Manila but Metro Manila as a whole.

 There are two languages widely spoken in Manila, Filipino being the official first language and English as the second.
 As with the rest of the Philippines, most locals can understand and speak basic to intermediate English, so international travelers won’t have to worry about communication.